NinBioinformatics-Services/Culture-to-Code-and-Beyond-BLAST/Module_1.md

 **Instructions for Performing MSA using Clustal Omega (Clustal W)**

+*Note: If You are working on your own Sequence, then You have to Perform Step 1 and Step 2, If you are working as per demonstrated Video, You have to Download the txt file of sequences, mentioned below, and Directly start with Step 3*

 Step 1: Collect Sequences

 Obtain several related microbial DNA or protein sequences.
-(Download .txt file containing FASTA Sequences (same file is used for Demonstration)
+[Click here to Download .txt file containing FASTA Sequences, same file is used for Demonstration](https://github.com/NinBioinformatics-Services/Culture-to-Code-and-Beyond-BLAST/blob/006ce941084f12274eb6c66a25a9f278e6d2688d/CCBB_MSA_Protein.txt)

 Step 2: Prepare the Sequences

 Ensure that the sequences are available in an appropriate format such as FASTA.
+(If Working on your own Sequence, All the sequences are gathered and prepared in txt file provided earlier!)

 Step 3: Open the MSA Tool